 All citizens will be able to use the Liquid platform to directly vote for and against legislation—something previously limited to the 0.0001% of elected legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space’s liquidity.

 On top of this, individuals may select personal representatives to vote on legislation for them.

 Now anyone can become a ‘liquid politician’.
 This greatly expands the political economy’s supply, since liquid politicians can still be influential without anywhere close to 50% of their jurisdiction’s vote.
 Liquid reps don’t need to quit their jobs, nor even vote directly, choosing instead to pass their voting power along to their own personal representatives.

 And, liquid democracy still allows for all the options of our current system: a citizen can still choose a single individual to vote on all legislation for them.

 Because it includes so much more signaling information, liquid democracy can create better leaders and more widely supported policies.

 Compare the Soviet centrally planned economy, which led to widespread poverty and starvation, vs free market economies’ undeniable wealth.
 Friedrich Hayek was awarded a Nobel prize for showing that by including millions of more participants, each sending their own supply & demand signals, orders of magnitude more peoples’ desires can be accommodated.

 As a country, we’ve unlocked unprecedented wealth in our private sphere.
-But we could be doing so much better in our public life.

-Liquid democracy represents a free political economy
+Liquid democracy provides a path forward, enabling a free political economy.

 We’re creating technology to allow liquid democracy at the local, state, and national level.